-The Academy's student body is organized as a Corps of Cadet, and is divided into divided into five companies: Alpha, Bravo, Charlie, Delta, and Echo.
+The Academy's student body is organized as a Corps of Cadet, and is divided into five companies: Alpha, Bravo, Charlie, Delta, and Echo.

 - Cadet officers provide leadership within the Cadet Corps.